 The visual thinking, tools, and methods can change as your research stages change.
-During early stages of your data analysis, visualizations may complement statistical methods and help you explore the data, to look for patterns or outliers.
+During early stages of your data analysis, visualizations may complement statistical methods and help you explore the data to look for patterns or outliers.
 You might not show initial visualizations to anyone else, nor will they all result in meaningful insights.
-You may not show initial visualizations to anyone else, nor will they all result in meaningful insights.

 The early stages are typically done privately, as an individual or small team of experts deeply involved with the research subject.
 At this stage of your research, the characteristics of visualization tools should support you in working efficiently with your time to generate multiple visualizations with repeatable, documentable methods.
-Visual design elements, such as colors and graphic symbols, the types of visualizations, and levels of detail, can be chosen to help you identify patterns, similarities and outliers.
-At this stage, the audience is an individual researcher or small team who is familiar with the data; the visualizations aren’t intended for a broader audience.
+Different visual design elements, such as colors and graphic symbols, the types of visualizations, and levels of detail, are best suited to reveal different features of the data.
+In the early stages, the audience is an individual researcher or small team who is familiar with the data; the visualizations aren’t intended for a broader audience.

 DiBiase Model: Visual Communication/Public Realm

-As the research progresses, the work shifts as you begin to communicate ideas and results to colleagues and peers, and eventually to a broader public.
+As the research progresses, you begin to communicate ideas and results to colleagues and peers, and eventually to a broader public.